rgbpokka/tp/docs/DeveloperGuide.md

 The implementation of the `deleteguest` command was largely based off the original AB3 implementation, with changes made to support the `Archive` and delete by the guest details instead of index in list.
-The `deleteguest` makes use off the `GuestBook` and `Archive` class to search for the guest to be deleted.
+The `deleteguest` makes use off the `GuestBook` and `ArchiveBook` class to search for the guest to be deleted.

 This is done through the implementation of `Model` called `ModelManager`.
 The operations `ModelManager#getGuest(PassportNumber passportNumber)` and`ModelManager#getArchivedGuest(PassportNumber passportNumber)`